Frequently Asked Questions

-optimized treatment and diagnostic outcomes for the African population, as well as
+- optimized treatment and diagnostic outcomes for the African population

-power drug discoveries that will not only treat Africans, but also treat all people
+- power drug discoveries that will treat Africans, but also treat all people

-improve the responsiveness of products to the health of African people and
+- improve the responsiveness of products to the health of African people

-With permissions given by the participants, we can share the collected data and biospecimen with researchers and development research organizations for discovery and knowledge generation, diagnosis and treatment solutions.
+With proper informed consent given by the participants, we can share the collected data and biospecimen with researchers and development research organizations for discovery and knowledge generation, diagnosis and treatment solutions.

 Shared samples are devoid of any information that can be used to identify the individuals from whom it was taken.

-We manage our data in accordance to the regulations of the Data and Sample Access Committee.
+We manage our data in accordance with the regulations of the Data and Sample Access Committee.

 In all instances, people who have contributed specimens to the 54gene biobank are able to ask to withdraw their samples and destroy such specimen, where there is still some stock left, 54gene will honor such requests.